Nuremberg (miniseries)

 Nuremberg is a 2000 Canadian-American television docudrama in 2 parts, based on the book Nuremberg: Infamy on Trial by Joseph E. Persico, that tells the story of the Nuremberg trials.
+Actual footage of camps, taken from the documentary Nazi Concentration and Prison Camps (1945), was included in this miniseries.

 Plot

 Part one

-At the close of World War II, Hermann Göring surrenders to the United-States and enjoys the hospitality of a U.S. Army Air Force base.
+At the close of World War II, Reichsmarschall Hermann Göring surrenders to the United States and enjoys the hospitality of a U.S. Army Air Force base.
 Samuel Rosenman, acting on the orders of U.S. President Harry S. Truman, recruits U.S. Supreme Court Justice Robert H. Jackson to prepare a war crimes tribunal against Göring and the surviving Nazi leadership.
 Göring, Albert Speer and others are arrested for war crimes and imprisoned in a U.S. Army stockade at Bad Mondorf in Luxembourg.
 Jackson, his assistant Elsie Douglas, and his prosecution team fly to Germany.
 Psychologist Gustave Gilbert arrives at the stockade with prisoner Hans Frank, who has attempted suicide.

 Jackson negotiates with Allied representatives Sir David Maxwell-Fyfe, General Iona Nikitchenko and Henri Donnedieu de Vabres to ensure a unified prosecution.
 Jackson selects the Nuremberg Palace of Justice for the site of the trials and reconstruction work commences.
 Göring and the others are stripped of their rank and transferred to the prison in Nuremberg, where they come into conflict with the guards under the command of the strict Colonel Burton C. Andrus.
 Major Airey Neave serves Göring, Speer and the others with their indictments.
 U.S. judge Francis Biddle arrives to take control of the court but reluctantly passes the honour at Jackson's insistence.
 Following the suicide of prisoner Robert Ley, round-the-clock watches are posted and Gilbert is appointed prisoner liaison.